flux-framework/flux-core/doc/man3/idset_add.rst

 ===========

 Refer to :man3:`idset_create` for a general description of idsets.

+:func:`idset_equal` returns true if the two idset objects :var:`a` and :var:`b` are equal sets, i.e. the sets contain the same set of integers.

 :func:`idset_union` creates a new idset that is the union of :var:`a` and :var:`b`.